maxzintel/devops-example-app/README.md

 - Decouple the Repo (Client and Server) to mitigate build congestion
 - Make action pipelines more DRY
 - Figure out how to get the Server connected to ElastiCache
+- Figure out how to automate full revert PR's